jayeshdesai4520/DBpedia-GSoC-2021/about.md

 <br />

 ### How to load graph visualization of the question:  <br />
-**To understand more about how Qanary system working you can check out the graph using below command**  <br />
+**To understand more about how the Qanary system is working you can check out the graph using the below command**  <br />

 ```
 User - Where and when was Ada Lovelace born?